QMaximillian/flashcards-project/README.md

 * Create, read, and update operations flashcard sets
 * Duplicate other users flashcard sets in order to create, read, and update your very own copy of the original flashcard set
 * Search all public flashcard sets
+* Study flashcard sets to prepare for a quiz, test, or exam

 ### Checkout the website [here](https://www.flashcards-qmax.cards/).